Understand Your Finances

 "People think of drugstores as a fast-paced environment," he adds."
 You can get your prescription filled, pick up groceries, and get photos developed for Mom in one swoop."

 They say an apple a day keeps the doctor away, but a quick trip to the drugstore can do just as much.
 Many pharmacies offer flu shots, which saves you both the headache of scheduling an appointment with your physician and the copay rate.

 "If your pharmacy isn't crowded, you can have the whole thing done within 10 minutes versus sitting in your doctor's waiting room for 15 minutes," Lowry says.

 If your insurance covers the service, you can walk away with zero co-pay and a free shot.

 4. Embrace the holiday spirit

-Pharmacies are known for slashing their prices of Halloween and Easter candy the day after, but they also offer big discounts on holiday decorations.
+Pharmacies are known for slashing their prices of Easter candy the day after, but they also offer big discounts on holiday decorations.

 "Sometimes, the seasonal stuff gets discounted before the season's over," Lowry adds.
 "They're trying to make room for new stuff."

 If you're looking to save on your holiday shopping, mark your calendar for after Christmas.
 Lowry estimates that the price of wrapping paper drops 50 percent between Christmas and New Year's Eve.
 You'll save a good chunk of change, plus you'll be prepared months ahead of time.